concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 * [Imaging](#imaging)
 * [Customer Planning](#planning)

+## <a name="benefits"></a>Benefits

-A ERP Partner has two options to obtain data for financial journal entries into the ERP:
+An ERP partner has two options to obtain data for financial journal entries into the ERP:

 *  Financial Integration Service (FIS) – data is returned via APIs.
 *  Extract files – data is written to a flat file on a batched schedule.

 We recommend using data from FIS whenever possible due to the efficiency and advantages it has over batched extract files.
-If a customer’s ERP requires a file then the partner will create their own file based on FIS data, not the extract.
+If a customer’s ERP requires a file the partner will create their own file based on FIS data, not the extract.

 Using FIS data for either of the above situations will simplify processes and enable FIS benefits.